All parks are open 7 AM to dusk

-This park features a small baseball field, tennis court, large picnic shelter, and the historic Arletta Schoolhouse building (Opening Summer 2022).
+This park features a small baseball field, tennis court, large picnic shelter, and the historic Arletta Schoolhouse building, recently renovated in 2022.

-Description: Hales Pass Park is on a 4-acre site that includes a building originally constructed in 1938, a picnic shelter, a small baseball field, and 2 outdoor tennis courts.
-In the past, the building located at the site has served as a small schoolhouse.
-This park and building have also been used for recreational camps, classes, and activities.
-Many community organizations use the building located on the site as a gathering and meeting place.
+Description: Hales Pass Park is on a 3.7-acre site that includes a historic community building, the Arletta Schoolhouse, originally constructed in 1938.
+The park also includes a picnic shelter, a small baseball field, and two outdoor tennis courts.
+The park has also been used for recreational camps, classes, and activities, learn more in our history section.
+Today, many organizations use the Arletta Schoolhouse as a community gathering and meeting place.

 Buildings & Venues

 Two-room historic Arletta Schoolhouse, Large outdoor covered pavilion, sanicans on site